 After four years studying in Dunedin, Alby has just moved back in with his mum Lina in Naenae.
 The two of them discuss Lina’s career, Alby’s grief, and whom our lives are lived for.

 When Lina Fairbrother came to Aotearoa from Sāmoa in 1986, the move was a chance to improve the lives of loved ones at home, as well as to give her potential children here more of a leg-up in the world than she had.

-A few years after arriving here, Lina in her own words, “met my honey” in Albert Fairbrother Sr. They married had one son, who they also named Albert Fairbrother.
+A few years after arriving here, Lina, in her own words, “met my honey” in Albert Fairbrother, Sr. They married, had one son, whom they also named Albert Fairbrother.
 The three of them lived in Naenae, Lower Hutt.
-Albert Fairbrother Sr was 26 years older than Lina when they married, which caused some trouble at family gatherings.
+Albert Fairbrother, Sr. was 26 years older than Lina when they married, which caused some trouble at family gatherings.